Devi62/CAN-CONTROLLED-AUTOMOTIVE-INFO-DISPLAY/README.md

 1) Main Node (Central Controller):
    * Role: Collects data from sensors (temperature, fuel) and controls the indicator LEDs.
 It also displays information on an LCD screen.
    * Functions:
-   (i) Reads the temperature from the engine using a DS18B20 temperature sensor.
+        * Reads the temperature from the engine using a DS18B20 temperature sensor.
-   (ii) Reads the fuel level from the fuel gauge sensor.
+        * Reads the fuel level from the fuel gauge sensor.
-   (iii) Controls the indicator LEDs based on button presses (left or right indicator).
+        * Controls the indicator LEDs based on button presses (left or right indicator).
    * Displays:
-   (i) Engine temperature
+       * Engine temperature
-   (ii) Fuel level (percentage)
+       * Fuel level (percentage)
-   (iii) Time and date from the RTC (Real-Time Clock) on an LCD screen.
+       * Time and date from the RTC (Real-Time Clock) on an LCD screen.
 2) Indicator Node:(Indicator Control)
    * Role: Controls the indicator LEDs (left or right) based on messages received from the Main Node.
    * Functions:
-     (i) Receives CAN messages from the Main Node.
+       * Receives CAN messages from the Main Node.
-     (ii) Turns on the left or right indicator LED based on the received signal.
+       * Turns on the left or right indicator LED based on the received signal.
 4) Fuel Node:(Fuel Gauge)
    * Role: Monitors the fuel level and sends this data to the Main Node.
    * Functions:
-     (i) Reads the fuel sensor using the ADC (Analog-to-Digital Converter) in the LPC2129.
+      * Reads the fuel sensor using the ADC (Analog-to-Digital Converter) in the LPC2129.
-     (ii) Sends the fuel percentage data to the Main Node over the CAN network.
+      * Sends the fuel percentage data to the Main Node over the CAN network.

 ✅ Applications:
 1) Vehicle Diagnostics🚗🛠️: